eliskasl/sestrynacestach/wp-content/plugins/mashsharer/readme.txt

 == Changelog ==

+= 3.3.8 =
+* Fix: Zero shares are not shown with the use of the inline post plugin
+* Fix: jQuery nearest library not detected with older jQuery versions

 = 3.3.7 =
 * New: Check once a day if facebook access token is expired and throw a message